Frequently Asked Questions

-Board members put in approximately 600 hours per year.
-As a Board member, you can expect to be away from your office for as many as 40 days traveling, which will include attending Board meetings, National Conference and as the national representative at approximately three annual Chapter meetings.
-Whenever possible, special Board meetings will be held by conference call.
-You may also be called upon to participate in a workgroup which usually take 20 to 30 hours each and usually conducted by phone and email.
+Board members put in approximately 300 hours per year.
+As a Board member, you can expect to be away from your office for as many as 32 days traveling, which will include attending Board meetings, National Conference and as the national representative at approximately three annual Chapter meetings.
+Whenever practical, Board meetings will be held virtually.

 Do I need to make travel arrangements to attend Board functions?

-You do not need to make arrangements for the scheduled Board meetings; however, you will be responsible for hotel arrangements for annual Chapter meetings that you may attend.
+You do not need to make arrangements for the scheduled Board meetings; however, you will be responsible for hotel arrangements for Chapter meetings/events that you may attend.

 Will I be reimbursed for travel and per diem expenses incurred as a Board member?

 NATP will typically make the travel arrangements for Board members.
 If Board members choose to make their own travel arrangements, reimbursement will be made based on NATP's travel guidelines.
-For travel days on behalf of NATP business, a per diem check is issued in lieu of actual expense reimbursement for meals.
+For travel days on behalf of NATP, a per diem is paid in lieu of actual expense reimbursement for meals.

 What is the compensation for Board meetings and are there any other benefits available to a Board member?

-Board members receive a daily stipend while attending regularly scheduled face-to-face Board meetings.
-Board members also receive compensation and reimbursement for associated expenses for each day of Chapter meetings attended as the National Representative.
-Board members also receive free registration on all NATP education.
+Board members receive a daily stipend while attending regularly scheduled Board meetings.
+Board members also receive compensation and reimbursement for associated expenses for each day of Chapter event attended as the National Representative.
+Board members also receive free registration for all NATP education.

 Is there a limit as to how many years a member can run for the Board and not be elected?